 GBP, next 12 months' earnings per share estimates

-A vaccine would give investors greater clarity on the likely size of the bad loans that the banking system will have to absorb.
+Approval of a vaccine would give investors greater clarity on the likely size of the bad loans that the banking system will have to absorb.
 It would also improve the outlook for the labour market and should lead to a higher oil price as activity recovers further.

 Clearly, the possibility of a hard Brexit remains a risk.
 Were that to happen, sterling would likely fall sharply.
 In that scenario, given 77% of FTSE 100 revenues come from abroad, large-cap stocks would probably prove more resilient than the more domestically-focused mid and small cap stocks.
-The expiration of the furlough scheme in October could also deliver a hit to the domestic economy as unemployment rises.

 Long-term growth at a reasonable price in emerging markets

 Of course, while China has contained the virus relatively well, many other emerging markets have really struggled with the virus and may take longer to receive and roll out a vaccine than developed economies.
-However, equity markets are forward looking and could price in an economic recovery long before a vaccine is fully available, assuming one is announced.
+However, equity markets are forward looking and could price in an economic recovery long before a vaccine is fully available, assuming one is approved.

 As always when it comes to the emerging markets, some economies, markets and companies are likely to thrive or struggle more than others.
 Therefore, a selective approach is probably wise.
 Parts of Asia, and China in particular, may be a good place for investors to start increasing their exposure if other areas such as Latin America still seem too risky.
 Trade tensions remain a risk but the US election result could help to diminish the risk somewhat.